Skip to Content

 SlotZilla vs. FlyLINQ Zipline – Which is Better?

-I rode both SlotZilla and FlyLINQ on back-to-back days, and if I was forced to choose between the two, SlotZilla wins due to the scenery.
-Ultimately, historic neon casino facades are better than storefronts and the roof of a shopping mall.
+I rode SlotZilla & FlyLINQ on back-to-back days, and if I was forced to choose between the two, SlotZilla wins due to the scenery.
+Historic neon casino facades are better than storefronts and shopping mall roofs.

-That isn’t to discount FlyLINQ, as the ride is still thrilling, offering slightly more height than SlotZilla’s upper Zoomline at about half the cost.
+That isn’t to discount FlyLINQ.
+The ride is still thrilling and slightly taller than SlotZilla’s upper Zoomline, at about half the cost.
 If you’re in the area and want a rush, then do it!

 All I’m saying is, if I was forced to choose one or the other, there really isn’t a comparison.